 To recover a shared library that was deleted, corrupted, or otherwise lost, simply:

-Restoring Data From Veeam Microsoft 365 Backup and Recovery
+Restoring Data with Veeam’s Microsoft 365 Backup and Recovery Solution

-Veeam offers over 50 ways to recover data using Veeam Explorers.
+Veeam offers a variety of ways to recover SharePoint data.
 The restore wizard supports restoring files to the original location or a new location, and it gives granular control over versions.

-Select the file(s) you’d like to recover and the version you’d like to go back to, and the Explorer tool handles the rest.
+Select the file(s) or site(s) you’d like to recover and the point in time you’d like to go back to, and the Explorer tool handles the rest.

 Microsoft takes full backups of each site collection on SharePoint Online every 12 hours, and backups are retained for 14 days.
 If a user deletes a file, it’s moved to a recycle bin for 93 days.
 Files manually removed from the recycle bin are held for an additional 14 days and can be recovered by contacting Microsoft Support.